 The new K to 9 ADST curriculum is an experiential, hands-on program of learning through design and creation that includes skills and concepts form traditional and First Peoples practice; from the existing disciplines of Business Education, Home Economics, Information Technology, and Technology Education; and from new and emerging fields.
 It envisions a K to 9 continuum (with 10-12 on its way) fostering the development of the skills and knowledge that will allow students to create practical and innovative responses to everyday needs and problems.

 Applied Design, Skills & Technologies (ADST) List of Teacher Resources

-These teacher resources have been sorted into the following ADST grade levels and will be updated on a monthly basis (a Table of Contents exist for each ADST Resource Page):
+These teacher resources have been sorted into the following ADST grade levels.
+A Table of Contents exist for each ADST Resource Page:

-The above grade level resources include examples in areas such as:
+The grade level resources include examples in areas such as:

 - Coding websites

 - Suggested lessons for learning programs and a wide range of robots